Atom Interferometric Imaging of Differential Potentials Using an Atom Laser

+Alternatively, if the form of the potential is known up to a few parameters, then the interference pattern can be directly modeled from a single value of $\theta_n$, allowing high-precision fitting of these parameters.
 This analysis is the basis for our numerical simulations and leads to a quantitative explanation of the experimental data, as demonstrated in \cref{fig:powersequence_with_zero}.
-With a few simplifying approximations that we call the ``impulse approximation'' -- weak potentials that do not appreciably deflect the particles, and sufficiently fast transitions and $t_{\text{wait}}$ that the particles do not fall significantly during the interferometry -- one obtains the following density pattern (see \EPAPS{} for details), and corresponding expected number of maxima (fringes) in the interference pattern:
+With a few simplifying approximations that we call the ``impulse approximation'' -- assuming weak potentials do not appreciably deflect the particles, and the transitions and $t_{\text{wait}}$ are sufficiently fast such that the particles do not fall significantly during the Ramsey pulse sequence -- one obtains the following density pattern, and corresponding expected number of maxima (fringes) in the interference pattern:

-where $\delta V_{\max}$ is the maximum of the differential potential $\delta V(x, z)$.
-This agrees quite well with the full calculations and experiments, as shown in \cref{fig:powersequence_with_zero}.
+where $\delta V_{\max}$ is the maximum of the differential potential $\delta V(\vect{x})$, (see also \EPAPS{}).
+This agrees well with the full calculations and experiments, as shown in \cref{fig:powersequence_with_zero}.

-\paragraph{Magnetic field mapping} In the above examples, Ramsey pulse sequences between the $\ket{2,0}$ and $\ket{1,0}$ states have been used.
-This transition is only weakly sensitive to magnetic fields due to second order Zeeman effects but is experimentally convenient to demonstrate the effect of combined magnetic and optical differential potentials.
+\paragraph{Magnetic field mapping} So far, we have demonstrated the effect of combined magnetic and optical differential potentials using Ramsey pulse sequences between the $\ket{2,0}$ and $\ket{1,0}$ states.
+This transition is only weakly sensitive to magnetic fields due to second order Zeeman effects.
 In applications where a greater sensitivity to magnetic fields is desired, a strongly magnetic field dependent transition such as the one between the stretched states $\ket{1,-1}$ and $\ket{2,-2}$ can be employed.
 In \ce{^{87}Rb}, this transition shifts by \SI{-2.1}{MHz/G} in low fields, compared to \SI{11}{kHz/G} for the $\ket{1,0}$ to $\ket{2,0}$ transition in a bias field of \SI{10}{G}.
-From an experimental point of view, when employing a magnetically sensitive transition care must be taken that the full extent of the atom laser is still participating in the Ramsey pulses -- otherwise a state transfer will occur in only a small region, opening the possibility for fluid flow tracing as demonstrated in Ref.~\cite{Mossman:2021}.
+When using magnetically sensitive transitions, care must be taken that the Ramsey pulses affect the entire atom laser, otherwise a state transfer will occur in only a small region, which can be used for fluid flow tracing~\cite{Mossman:2021}.